NFL Today, Divisional Round

 MILESTONES

-Aaron Rodgers’ 1-yard touchdown run in Green Bay’s 32-18 win over the Los Angeles Rams was the first by a Packers quarterback in a playoff game at Lambeau Field since Bart Starr’s winning sneak in the Ice Bowl against Dallas on Dec.
+The Kansas City Chiefs will host the AFC championship game for the third straight season to join the 2002-04 Philadelphia Eagles – also coached by Andy Reid — as the only teams to host three consecutive conference championships. ...
+The Chiefs’ Patrick Mahomes joined Steve Young (1993-94) as the only players in NFL history to have a TD pass and a TD run in three straight playoff games. ...
+Aaron Rodgers’ 1-yard touchdown run in Green Bay’s 32-18 win over the Los Angeles Rams on Saturday was the first by a Packers quarterback in a playoff game at Lambeau Field since Bart Starr’s winning sneak in the Ice Bowl against Dallas on Dec.
 31, 1967. ...
 The Packers became the first playoff team in NFL history to have more than 475 yards of total offense, more than 175 yards rushing, no sacks allowed and no turnovers in a game. ...
-Buffalo’s Taron Johnson tied the NFL playoff record for longest interception return for a touchdown when he took one 101 yards in the Bills’ 17-3 win over Baltimore.
-Green Bay’s George Teague also had a 101-yard INT return for a TD against Detroit in the 1993 NFC wild-card round.
+Buffalo’s Taron Johnson tied the NFL playoff record for longest interception return for a touchdown when he took one 101 yards in the Bills’ 17-3 win over Baltimore on Saturday night.
+Green Bay’s George Teague also had a 101-yard INT return for a TD against Detroit in the 1993 NFC wild-card round. ...
+Tampa Bay’s Leonard Fournette joined Marcus Allen, Arian Foster and Franco Harris as the only players in NFL history with 350 or more yards rushing, five or more TD runs and one or more TD receptions in their first five career playoff games.

 STREAKS & STATS

-The Packers reached the NFC championship game for the fourth time in the last seven seasons with a 32-18 win over the Los Angeles Rams as they chase their first Super Bowl berth in a decade.
+The Packers reached the NFC championship game for the fourth time in the last seven seasons with a 32-18 win over the Los Angeles Rams on Saturday as they chase their first Super Bowl berth in a decade.
 It will be their first at Lambeau Field since hosting for the 2007 season, when they fell to the New York Giants 23-20 in overtime. ...
 Buffalo’s Josh Allen joined Kansas City’s Patrick Mahomes (2019) and Pittsburgh’s Ben Roethlisberger (2005) as the only QBs under the age of 25 with multiple wins and a passer rating of over 100 in a single postseason.
 Both Mahomes and Roethlisberger went on to win the Super Bowl in those seasons. ...
-Buffalo has won eight straight, matching its best streak since 1990.
+Buffalo has won eight straight, matching its best streak since 1990. ...
+With Tampa Bay’s 30-20 win at New Orleans on Sunday night, Tom Brady will start his 14th conference championship game.
+He has more conference championship wins (9, all with New England) than any other QB has starts.
+Joe Montana is second with seven conference title game starts.

 PACKERS PROTECTORS